 City of Paducah Code of Ordinances Chapter 118 regulates and controls planting of trees and shrubbery, encourages the protection of existing trees in the streets and public grounds within the City, and establishes procedures and practices for fulfilling these purposes.
+Paducah is a Tree City USA as designated by the Arbor Day Foundation in partnership with the U.S. Forest Service and the National Association of State Foresters.

-Paducah has a Tree Advisory Board.
-The Board promotes urban forestry, reviews requests for permits for any planting, removal, and/or trimming or cutting of trees in any public area, and advises appropriate municipal agencies on matters of care, preservation, planting, removal, replacement, or disposition of trees in parks, along streets, and in public areas as needed.
+Paducah has a Tree Advisory Board that promotes urban forestry, reviews requests for permits for any planting, removal, and/or trimming or cutting of trees in any public area, and advises appropriate municipal agencies on matters of care, preservation, planting, removal, replacement, or disposition of trees in parks, along streets, and in public areas as needed.
 For more information about tree selection and care, contact the Engineering Department at 270-444-8511.

 The Civic Beautification Board (CBB) was officially established by City ordinance in July 1960.
 The CBB has the mission of creating a more pleasing environment within our community through the instigation, association, cooperation, and coordination of individuals, organizations, businesses, and government on local, state, and national levels.